thebrubaker/colony/README.md

 Colony is a colony / survival / simulation game written in Go.
 The game is currently experimental and a work in progress.

-The premise is your colonist has woken up from cryosleep alone on a brand new planet.
-Unfortunately things haven't gone as planned, and you wake up alone, with most of your resources already looted or destroyed by others who woke up before you.
+The premise is your colonist has woken up from cryosleep alone on a new planet.
+Your mission was to be one of the first to colonize the planet.
+Unfortunately things haven't gone as planned.
+Your colonist wakes up alone, and it appears others have already looted your supply and technology.

 Slowly build your colony from the ground up despite this setback.
 Create a settlement, hunt for food, recruit new colonists, and discover advanced technology hidden away.
 But be careful.
 There seems to be some strange, dangerous creatures roaming about.
 Maybe something much worse.